 There is a clock going here.
 You must utilize the olives within three days of harvest.
 If they sit any longer, the olives will oxidize and “sour.”
 So, if you have a lot of olives, you may want to enlist some olive picking friends and allot a whole day.
 Seduce them into helping to process or brine the olives with a promise of some of the spoils of the day!

 Larger olives have more oil, but the oil content drops as the olives ripen.
 Green olives have a longer shelf life but tend to be bitter and will take several months to mellow in flavor.
 If picking olives for oil, pick olives with a light yellow color.

 First, place tarps under the tree or trees.
 Using a rake, gently dislodge the olives.
 Gather the olives from the tarp.
 If you are picking for oil, harvest all the olives in this manner and gather up any strays on the ground.
 Olives left on the ground will rot and can foster disease and olive fruit flies.
 You may also use a ladder and handpick the olives.
 While this is more time consuming, it avoids bruising of the fruit.

 If you are picking olives to brine, pick green olives when they are mature but before they begin to change color.
 All olives on the tree will not be in the same state of maturity, so you can continue to pick for brine curing as they ripen.
 To pick for Greek style curing, handpick when the olives mature and have turned from dark red to purple.
 Once cured, the olives will turn black.

-Depending upon ripeness, it takes about 80-100 pounds (36-45 kg.) of olives to make 1 gallon (3.8 L.) of olive oil.
+Depending upon ripeness, it takes about 80 to 100 pounds (36-45 kg.) of olives to make 1 gallon (3.8 L.) of olive oil.
 That would require more than one tree and a lot of labor, but a labor of love and a lovely bonding experience for friends and family on a beautiful fall day!